Make Music

 - Talk or sing about the pictures.

-- Ask questions about the story – and let your children ask questions too!
+- Ask questions about the story – and let children ask questions too!

-Find more resources on helping your child develop a love for literacy here.
+Find more resources on helping children develop a love for literacy here.